eth-easl/dirigent/readme.md

 sudo tar -C /opt/cni/bin -xzf cni-plugins.tgz
 ```

-If you want to install it on a custom path.
+If you want to install it on a custom path

 ```bash
 INSTALL_PATH='your/path/here'